Top

 1

-We will pick you up at your hotel at 9.30 am.
+We will pick you up at your hotel at the time you prefer.

 2